A calm clinic setting for safe fractional laser treatment after filler.

 Unlike treatments that relax muscles, fillers work by adding subtle volume beneath the skin’s surface.
 This helps to fill in hollows under the eyes, soften smile lines, define your cheekbones, or add fullness to your lips.
 The result is a refreshed, well-rested appearance that still looks completely like you.
 They are one of the most effective tools for facial rejuvenation because they directly tackle volume loss—a key factor that contributes to an aged appearance.
 By restoring that soft, full look, fillers help bring back a more youthful balance to your features.

-A Look at Different Filler Types
+A Quick Guide to Different Filler Types

 It’s helpful to know that “dermal filler” is a broad category, and there are several different types, each with its own unique strengths.
 The most popular fillers are made from hyaluronic acid (HA), a substance your body naturally produces to keep skin hydrated and plump.
 Brands like Juvéderm and Restylane fall into this category.
 Because HA attracts and holds onto water, these fillers provide a very natural, soft result.